zhiming99/rpc-frmwrk/ridl/README.md

 * **maincli.cpp, mainsvr.cpp**: as the name indicate, the two files define main function of the proxy and server respectively.
 Each file contains a same-name function, that is a `maincli` function in maincli.cpp and `mainsvr` in mainsvr.cpp, which is the ideal place to add your custom code.

 * **SimpFileSvccli.cpp, SimpFileSvccli.h, SimpFileSvcsvr.cpp, SimpFileSvcsvr.h:** the files are named with the *service id* of the *service statement* appending a `svr` or `cli`.
 Each individual service declaration has two pairs of `.cpp` and `.h` file, for both server/client side.
 The cpp file contains all the methods that user should implement to get server/proxy to work.
 They are mainly the same-name methods as defined in ridl file on Server side as the request handlers.
 The amount of efforts to take are different depending on whether or not the meethod is labeled `async`.
 Without `async` tag, the implementation is a synchronous version and time-saving at development time.
 And the implementation with `async` tag takes more efforts, but has better performance.
-The implementation consists of two parts, one is the skelton code to serialize/deserialize parameters, schedule callbacks, setup timers, and the other part are the business logics for the user to implement, including handling response, or error condition, timeout or bad response for example.
+The implementation consists of two parts, one is the skeleton code to serialize/deserialize parameters, schedule callbacks, setup timers, and the other part are the business logics for the user to implement, including handling response, or error condition, timeout or bad response for example.
 And `rpc-frmwrk` provides rich utilities to help developing asynchronous implementation to reduce the developing efforts.
 * *example.cpp, example.h* : the files are named with the name defined by *appname*.
-It contains all the skelton method declarations, and implementations.
+It contains all the skeleton method declarations, and implementations.
 * *Makefile*: The make file to build the project.
 It has two build targets, `debug` and `release`. the debug version of image will go to the `debug` directory, and the release version of image will go to the `release` directory.
 During making, the communication settings are synchronized with current system settings, and usually you don't need to manually config it.
 * *exampledesc.json, driver.json:* The configuration files. `driver.json` is for `I/O manager` and `port objsects`, which is relative stable, and `exampledesc.json` contains all the things needed for the services defined in the ridl file.
 Everytime you have used rpcfg.py to update the settings of `rpc-frmwrk`, you need to run `make` to update the two files as well.
 * **run:** After a successful make, there will be two executables, `examplecli` and `examplesvr`.
 Run the server on the `bridge` side and the client on the `reqfwdr` side.
 If you have specified `-l` option when generating the code, the `make` command will produce a shared library named `examplelib.so` instead, which has all the functions and classes except the `main` function.